 We know because we help thousands of amazon sellers monthly get GTINs for their products, this is our profession.

 TL;DR: Brand-Registry = Rent from GS1.
-Otherwise you can own GTINs outright due to GS1’s class action lawsuit, more on this here: https://www.barcodestalk.com/ucc-settlement
+Otherwise you can own GTINs outright due to GS1’s class action lawsuit, you can find more on this looking for “ucc-settlement” in a search engine.

 Hope this helps.

 Moderator Edit (Chris_Mod_Amazon): External URL Removed